ciromattia/laravel-teamwork/README.md

 ## Roadmap

 #### 2.0 Release
+- [ ] Add support for paging
 - [X] Add Support For `Comments`
 - [ ] Add Support For `Permissions`
 - [ ] Add Support For `Categories`
 - [ ] Add Support For `People Status`
 - [ ] Add Support For `Files`
 - [ ] Add Support For `Notebooks`

+## Credits
+This library is an evolution of the now abandoned [Teamwork 5 PM API Bridge](https://github.com/rossedman/teamwork) by Ross Edman.